 5 Easy Ways to Find Cheap Flights to Orlando

 With a little research and planning, it’s easy to find cheap flights to Orlando.
+Use these five tips to save on your next flight to The City Beautiful.

 1. Know your priorities.

-Everyone loves a good deal.
-But sometimes cheap flights are cheap for a reason.
+Everyone loves a good deal, but sometimes cheap flights are cheap for a reason.

 Before you start looking for airfares, think about what you’re willing to give up in the name of a discount, as well as your travel dealbreakers.
-A few things to consider are:

-• Is it important that you sit with your friends and family?
+- Is it important that you sit with your friends and family?

-• Do you usually pack light for trips?
+- Do you usually pack light for trips?

-• How much legroom do you need?
+- How much legroom do you need?

-• What do you think about layovers?
+- How do you feel about layovers?

-• Can you take PTO at any time of year?
+- Can you take PTO at any time of year?
 Are you comfortable taking your kids on vacation during the school year?

 2. Choose when you book your flights — and when you fly — wisely.

-You may have heard that Tuesdays were the best day to find cheap flights.
-And while making your travel arrangements on Tuesday does offer modest savings, buying your tickets ahead of time can have an even bigger impact on your budget.
+While making your travel arrangements on Tuesday does offer modest savings, buying your tickets well in advance can have an even bigger impact on your budget.

 International travelers should give themselves more time, from 4.5 months in advance for guests from Mexico to 10 months for those flying from Africa or Asia.

-The day you fly out can also make a big difference.
-Saturday and Sunday are typically the most expensive days to travel.
-If your schedule allows, fly midweek instead.
 Also keep in mind that summer break and holiday weekends are among the most popular times to visit Orlando.
 Flights are more expensive during these times of year.

 As a bonus, those visiting Orlando off-season are likely to enjoy mild weather and smaller crowds at the theme parks.